Forcing over choiceless models and generic absoluteness: Introduction

 \section{Introduction}

-Forcing over $L(\RR)$ has been important in work of Steel, Van Wesep \cite{steel1982two}, Woodin \cite{woodin2013axiom}, Laflamme \cite{laflamme1989forcing}, Di Prisco, Todorcevic \cite{di1998perfect} and recently Larson and Zapletal \cite{larson2020geometric}.
-Forcing over arbitrary choiceless models appeared in studies of Monro \cite{monro1983generic} and recent work of Karagila, Schlicht \cite{karagila2020have} and Usuba \cite{usuba2018choiceless}.
-Most basic results in forcing such as the forcing theorem go through in $\ZF$ without use of the axiom of choice.\footnote{An exception is maximality or fullness, i.e., the statement: if an existential formula $\exists x\ \varphi(x,\tau)$ is forced, then there exists a name $\sigma$ such that $\varphi(\sigma,\tau)$ is forced.} Regarding preservation of cardinals, it is a serious problem that even very simple forcings can collapse cardinals over choiceless models.
+Forcing over choiceless models of set theory appears in the context of forcing over $L(\RR)$ in work of Steel, Van Wesep \cite{steel1982two}, Woodin \cite{woodin2013axiom}, Laflamme \cite{laflamme1989forcing}, Di Prisco and Todor\v{c}evi\'c \cite{di1998perfect}.
+The idea of Woodin's $\PP_{\mathrm{max}}$-forcing \cite{woodin2013axiom} and its variants is to obtain consistency results not accessible by forcing over models of choice.
+Blue, Larson and Sargsyan \cite{Nairian-models,failure-of-squares} force over models of determinacy beyond $L(\RR)$ to obtain the failure of square principles.
+Larson and Zapletal \cite{larson2020geometric} build a theory for separating consequences of choice.
+General results about forcing over arbitrary choiceless models appeared in studies of Monro \cite{monro1983generic} and recent work of Karagila, Schlicht \cite{karagila2020have} and Usuba \cite{usuba2018choiceless}.
+Most basic results in forcing such as the forcing theorem go through in $\ZF$ without use of the axiom of choice.\footnote{An exception is maximality or fullness, i.e., the statement: if an existential formula $\exists x\ \varphi(x,\tau)$ is forced, then there exists a name $\sigma$ such that $\varphi(\sigma,\tau)$ is forced.} Regarding the preservation of cardinals, there is a serious problem because over choiceless models, even simple forcings can collapse cardinals.
 For instance, both $\sigma$-closed forcings and forcings with the countable chain condition can collapse $\omega_1$, the latter by a recent result by Karagila and Schweber \cite{karagila2022choiceless}.\footnote{They find a model and a forcing such that each antichain is countable, but $\omega_1$ is collapsed.
 In the present paper, c.c.c. means the weaker condition that there exist no antichains of size $\omega_1$.} While even the the most basic $\sigma$-closed forcings collapse $\omega_1$ if $\omega_1$ is singular, various well-known c.c.c. forcings do preserve cardinals.
 For instance, this is the case for finite support products of Cohen forcing, finite support iterations of random forcing and Hechler forcing and random algebras on all cardinals.
 We show this in this paper.
 We choose a general approach by introducing a variant of the countable chain condition that can be iterated.
 In models of the axiom of choice, this notion is equivalent to the c.c.c.
 The more general versions are called $\theta$-narrow and uniformly $\theta$-narrow, respectively, for any infinite ordinal $\theta$.
 We show in Lemma \ref{narrow pres card} and Theorem \ref{iteration theorem}:

 \begin{theorem}\ \begin{enumerate-(1)} \item Every $\theta$-narrow forcing preserves all cardinals and cofinalities ${>}\theta$.

 \item Any uniform iteration of $\theta$-narrow forcings with finite support is again uniformly $\theta$-narrow.